 Interfaith in context with Religious funerals

-A ceremony held by a One Spirit Minister wouldn't have a set structure or any set wording.
-We would include religious elements if wanted, with the greatest respect for the religion, but the main body of the ceremony would usually be very personal remembering the loved one, rather than focussed on any particular religion.
-Very often a bereaved family have wanted their loved one's birth tradition mentioned and honoured, but they haven’t wanted the whole ceremony based around that one religion.
+A ceremony held by a One Spirit Minister wouldn’t have a set structure or any set wording.
+We would include religious elements if wanted, with the greatest respect for the religion, but the main body of the ceremony would usually be very personal remembering the loved one, rather than focused on any particular religion.
+Very often bereaved families want their loved one’s birth tradition mentioned and honoured, but they don’t want the whole ceremony based around that one religion.

 Funeral Directors know that sometimes bereaved families feel uncomfortable approaching the Minister of the local church to hold the funeral of their loved one, when they never normally set foot in a church.
 We have every sympathy for the families unaware of all of their choices, who would probably choose an Interfaith ceremony if they knew of the option; and every sympathy for church Ministers being called on not through choice or a connection with the faith they represent, but through necessity.
 We very much hope that what we offer can be helpful both to bereaved families and also to local clergy.